mharen/mharen.github.io/blog/2005/2005-02-would-every-landing-be-water-landing.md

 title: Would every landing be a water landing?
 ---

 It seems that ol' Japan has run out of space.
 They just built an airport in a little used area of the OCEAN.
-That's right...they built an *island* and constructed an airport on top of it. <a href="http://story.news.yahoo.com/news?tmpl=story&amp;u=/ap/japan_new_airport">Amazing</a>.
+That's right...they built an *island* and constructed an airport on top of it.
+[Amazing](http://story.news.yahoo.com/news?tmpl=story&amp;u=/ap/japan_new_airport).